denten-books/plain-text/4-format.md

 eye" and quite another to actually confuse eye pupils and apples.
 Baudrillard gives the example of a map that no longer corresponds to any territory.
 He called such a condition of pure simulation without a referent hyper-reality.
-My concern here is rather with the more common situation by which the simulation occludes the realities of the thing being simulated, or simply according to the dictionary a  "tendency to assume a form resembling that of something else" [@_simulation_2015].
+My concern here is rather with a more metaphysically simple situation by which the simulation occludes the realities of the thing being simulated.
+According to the dictionary, the simulation tends to "assume a form resembling that of something else" [@_simulation_2015].
 Assuming the form, as we shall see, will become a key theme in this chapter.
-We will start with metaphor but end with form.
-Formatting with reveal itself to be precisely the mechanism by which one thing takes the form of another.
+We will start with metaphor but end with the assumption of form.

-The architecture of computation leaves a gap between the source domain and the target.
-The source of the interface metaphor originates on the screen.
-In this way we observe the "turning" of an electronic "page," for example.
-The turning and the page carry what literary scholars call the "tenor" of the metaphor.
-Furthermore, the "turning of the page" implies a certain physical arrangement of matter.
-For example that pages can be turned, that they are sequential, and so on.
-The virtual action of "turning the page" sets off a series of corresponding actions in the target domain.
-Turing the page on the screen thus activates the reading and writing components of the computer's internals.
+Consider the commonplace task of "turning pages" in the act of writing or reading electronic text.
+In cognitive linguistic terms, the idea of paper pages is, in this case, extended into the domain of the digital.
+In literary terms, the page on the screen carries the tenor of paper pagination.
+In this way, the turning of electronic pages implies a certain, familiar arrangement of matter.
+Readers know what to do with paper pages.
+We might say they understand the affordances of paper.
+The digital metaphor encourages readers to extend their knowledge of the physical world into the virtual world.
+For example, paper pages can be turned.
+We know they usually proceed one another, sequentially.
+And we expect the same attributes to hold true in the electronic domain.
+The virtual action of turning the digital page should, in theory, set off a series of corresponding actions in the target virtual domain.

-These components operate under different physical constraints than pen and paper.
-For example, in reading data from solid state (FLASH) memory the device imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].
+Despite the apparent similarity, we know that the actual structures being manipulated differ in significant detail.
+The arrangement of information stored on the disk affords different physical actions from the arrangement of information on a page.
+An English-language character on the disk occupies eight bits, or units information, on a disk where a print character occupies one.
+The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
+The paper inscription is visible to the naked eye where the silicon inscription is not.
+In fact the reading and writing of electronic data involves processes far outside of our everyday experience.
+For example, in reading data from solid state (FLASH) memory a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].

 !["Perspective view of a portion of a charge translating device illustrating a preferred electrical contact arrangement."
 From